Reading time: 9 minutes

 - Track expenses using a monthly budget or another means.

-- Find cheaper alternatives across the spectrum, whether it be generic food products or lower-cost, environmentally-sound home renovations.
+- Find cheaper alternatives across the spectrum, whether it be shopping at discount supermarkets or comparing prices for utilities and insurances.

-- Delay purchases if cheaper versions of a product or service will be released at a later point and look at how innovative credit and debit arrangements can help.
+- Delay purchases if cheaper versions of a product or service will be released at a later point.

 - Spend wisely on discretionary or luxury items if their cost is beyond your budget.